isomerpages/moe-sls/_student-user-guide/Assign/About Assignments.md

 <p>Teachers may set Assignments as Assessments to better control assignments.
 In an Assessment, you cannot access non-examination material (e.g. external links) unless they have been whitelisted for use in the assessment's network. </p>
 <h3 id="about-assignments">About Assignments</h3>
 <hr>
-<p>Each assignment contains the following information, reflected on each Assignment card: </p>
+<p>Each Assignment contains the following information, reflected on each Assignment card: </p>

 <ol>
 <li>Title - Assignment Title</li>